-Note 10 - Income Taxes
+Note 9 - Income Taxes

-The Company files corporate income tax returns in the United States (federal) and in California.
-Since the Company incurred net operating losses in every tax year since inception, the 2018, 2019 and 2020 income tax returns are subject to examination and adjustments by the IRS for at least three years following the year in which the tax attributes are utilized.
+The Company files corporate income tax returns in the United States (federal) and in Delaware.
+Since the Company incurred net operating losses in every tax year since inception, the 2020, 2021 and 2022 income tax returns are subject to examination and adjustments by the IRS for at least three years following the year in which the tax attributes are utilized.

-As of June 30, 2020, the Company had federal and state net operating loss carry forwards of \$1,261,000.
-Net operating losses generated since inception amounting to \$1,261,000, no longer have an expiration for the years the Company has been operating.
-State net operating loss carryforwards will begin to expire in 2038 through 2040.
-The Company also had net operating losses of \$8,900 in China which will expire in 2030.
-The Company has not completed its evaluation of net operating loss ("NOL") utilization limitations under Internal Revenue Code, as amended (the "Code"), Section 382/383, change of ownership rules.
-If the Company has had a change in ownership, the NOL's would be limited as to the amount that could be utilized each year, or possibly eliminate, based on the Code, as amended.
+As of June 30, 2022, the Company had federal net operating loss carry forwards of \$5,445,000 and state net operating loss carryforwards of \$4,053,000.
+Federal net operating losses generated since inception amounting to \$5,273,000, no longer have an expiration for the years the Company has been operating.
+State net operating loss carryforwards will begin to expire in 2039 through 2042.
+The Company also had net operating losses of \$23,000 in China which will expire in 2032.
+Net operating loss carry forwards may be limited in available usage under Internal Revenue Code 382 as a result of the issuance of additional stock.
+The Company is currently reviewing the limitation.